catgsmith/AngularJS-Revision/README.md

 Part 1 - Services

+Question 3
-1. Write an Ionic Application that asks a user to enter his/her age and has a button that when pressed, will show his/her age next year.
+1. Write an Ionic Application that uses a Service to get a list of U.S. presidents from the following site: https://api.myjson.com/bins/po22.
-If the age entered is invalid (less than 0, or not a valid integer) the age next year should be shown as ‘??’
-The application should use a Service to calculate the age next year.